-Backtesting Before the vesting of any deferred remuneration tranche, a retrospective review of the original success and performance measurement is conducted.
-If, for example, an indicator used to determine variable remuneration needs to be adjusted retrospectively, this can result in the variable remuneration components being reduced retrospectively before they vest.
-Malus Until they are paid out, variable remuneration components remain subject to the same malus review as before the initial determination of the variable remuneration, which allows for a sub- sequent reduction or even the cancellation of the variable remuneration.
-Malus-triggering events include, but are not limited to, wilful breaches of internal or external rules, conduct damaging the Bank's reputation and negative performance contributions leading to significant losses of material regulatory sanctions.
+Backtesting Before the retention period of a deferred tranche ends, a retrospective review of the original success and performance measurement is conducted.
+If, for example, an indicator used to determine variable remuneration needs to be adjusted retrospectively, this can result in variable remuneration components being reduced retrospectively before they vest.
+Malus Until they are paid out, variable remuneration components remain subject to the same malus review as before the initial determination of variable remuneration, which allows for a subsequent reduction or even the cancellation of the variable remuneration.
+Malus-triggering events include, but are not limited to, wilful breaches of internal or external rules, conduct damaging the Bank's reputation and negative performance contributions leading to significant losses or material regulatory sanctions.
 Clawback Variable remuneration is also subject to clawback regulations.
-In cases involving negative per- formance contributions, variable remuneration components that have already been paid out can be clawed back for up to two years after the end of the last retention period for the variable remuneration paid out for the financial year in question.
+In cases involving negative performance contributions, variable remuneration components that have already been paid out can be clawed back for up to two years after the end of the last retention period for variable remuneration paid out for the financial year in question.